RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Acknowledgments

 \section{Acknowledgments}

 We thank Jeremy Copperman and John Russo for valuable discussions on the subject of reweighting trajectories.
+We thank DE Shaw Research for the Trp-cage trajectory data.
 The authors are grateful for financial support from the NIH under Grant GM115805.
-We thank DE Shaw Research for the Trp-cage trajectory data.
+The research reported in this publication used computational infrastructure supported by the Office of Research Infrastructure Programs, Office of the Director, of the National Institutes of Health under Award Number S10OD034224.